angkohtenko/twitter_vs_stocks/README.md

 The results of the machine learning model demonstrate the weak correlation between Elon Musk’s tweets and the fluctuation of stock price, as shown by the **57% accuracy result**.
 As expected from the stock market, a system that is heavily influenced by an array of factors ranging from demand and supply, interest rates, dividends, investors and many more.
 The results further reinforce that this relationship is weak, as they are not isolated events.
 For Elon Musk’s tweets, we ran an LDA model that showed they are heavily focused on his interests on subjects regarding SpaceX, Tesla, and space exploration.
 While the world becomes more heavily influenced by social media, it’s also getting overloaded with data, as we saw from most of Elon Musk’s tweets, which were found to have no significant impact on stock prices.

 ## Recommendations for Future Analysis
-Based on our findings, it is recommended to use this ML model to assess the influence of likes and retweets on changes in stocks, as they appeared to show some correlation with trading volumne during our exploratory analysis.
+Based on our findings, it is recommended to use the Logistic Regression ML model to assess the influence of likes and retweets on changes in stocks, as they appeared to show some correlation with trading volumne during our exploratory analysis.
 Furthermore, as articles have indicated Elon Musk's influence on cryptocurrencies, we could use ML to predict whether Musk's tweets have an influence on cryptocurrencies instead of Tesla stock prices.
 Finally, this model could be applied to other individuals with greater public influence to determine whether their tweets are more strongly correlated with stocks.

+## What the Team Would Do Differently
+If this project were to be completed again, the team would have set different deadlines for each task of the project versus following the deadlines provided for a segment deliverable.
+Following this approach would have ensured certain portions of the project, such as data preprocessing, were completed prior to selecting the database and creating the ML model.
+During the current project, the data preprocessing was completed in tandem with the database and ML model being built, resulting in code having to be updated more frequently.
+By setting deadlines for each task, work could be more efficient.

+Furthermore, the team should have spent more time investigating datasets prior to preprocessing the data, creating the database, and training the ML model.
+Half-way through the project the dataset changed and the database had to be re-done as a result.
+Likewise, the team should have used a database more compatible with text data, such as MongoDB, versus using SQL Alchmey and postgres which the team was more comfortable with.

+Finally, the team would have liked to have more variety in their tasks so that each member had equal opportunity to work with the code, as during the project some team members had more code-heavy roles than others.
+The original intent was to have individuals who were experts in their portion of the task, however, this  prevented some team members from fully comprehending components of the project.
+Having each team member work in all aspects of the project would have additionally allowed for greater understanding within the team.